panoptesDev/Safecoin/docs/src/inflation/inflation_schedule.md

 ---
-title: Safecoin's Proposed Inflation Schedule
+title: Panoptis's Proposed Inflation Schedule
 ---

 As mentioned above, the network's _Inflation Schedule_ is uniquely described by three parameters: _Initial Inflation Rate_, _Dis-inflation Rate_ and _Long-term Inflation Rate_.
 When considering these numbers, there are many factors to take into account: